 I knocked on the door to Iolanthe's room.
 No answer.
 A second knock.
 Everything quiet.
 So I entered.

-And there I saw-
+And there I sawappearing.
+But that wouldn't do.

 My mother-in-law sitting on the edge of the bed and in front of her my wife kneeling.
 She had already changed her wedding dress for a black travelling gown.
-Her head was in her mother's lap and both wo nen were weepingit was a sight that would have moved a stone to tears.
+Her head was in her mother's lap and both wo nen were weepingit was a sight that would have moved a stone

 And, gentlemen, what were my feelings then?
-I felt like rushing carriagewards and calling to the coachman, "The depot!" and then by the first train to America-or wherever it is that cashiers and prodigal sons have the habit of disappearing.
-But that wouldn't do.
+I felt like rushing carriagewards and calling to the coachman, "The depot!" and then by the first train to America-or wherever it is that cashiers and prodigal sons have the habit of dis-

 "Iolanthe," I said humbly and contritely.
 Both of them cried out: my wife clasped the knees of her mother, while the latter spread protecting arms.

 "I won't do you any harm, Iolanthe.
 I only ask your forgiveness because, out of love for you, I was so inconsiderate."